-Prior to taking a LOA, the student must provide a signed and dated official Leave of Absence Request Form with all required documentation to the Director of Compliance (form available from the Director of Compliance).
+Prior to taking a LOA, the student must provide a signed and dated official Leave of Absence Request Form with all required documentation to the Retention Office (form available from the Retention Office).
 The student must provide the reason, military and medical only, for requesting the LOA and indicated their expected date of return to class.
-The student must have approval from the Director of Compliance prior to the start of the LOA.
+The student must have approval from the Retention Office prior to the start of the LOA.